How to Add Microsoft Planner to a Teams Channel: A Step-by-Step Guide

 Connecting Microsoft Planner to Microsoft Teams is a simple yet powerful way to streamline task management and collaboration.
 With just a few clicks, your team can manage tasks without ever leaving Teams.

-If you’re looking to go beyond basic task tracking, like advanced project management, portfolio visibility, or enterprise-level planning, modern PPM solutions like FluidPPM by Project Made Easy can help bridge the gaps left by Planner and Teams.
+If you’re looking to go beyond basic task tracking, like advanced project management, portfolio visibility, or enterprise-level planning, modern PPM solutions like FluidPPM by Project Made Easy can help bridge the gaps left by Planner and Teams, and if you're currently on Project Online, note that it's retiring in 2026 — worth planning your move early.

 Want to simplify project and portfolio management even further?
 Project Made Easy is here to help.